 Recipe and image courtesy of Lindsay Young, @eatyoungnutrition

-I used a tonic water that was sweetened with cane sugar.
-If not using, taste and adjust sweetness of the lemonade.
+I use a tonic water sweetened with cane sugar when making elderberry lemonade.
+If not using, taste and adjust the sweetness of the lemonade.
 The elderberry syrup will add sweetness, but you might prefer a bit more.

 - Elderberry Syrup:

 - Zest of one lemon

 - 4 tbsp Flora Elderberry+ Liquid Formula